coryodaniel/bonny/README.md

 _Note:_ The one restriction with versions is that they will be camelized into a module name.

-Open up your controller and add functionality for your resoures lifecycle:
+Open up your controller and add functionality for your resource's lifecycles:

 - Add
 - Modify
 - Delete
+- Reconcile; periodically called with each every instance of a CRD's resources

 Each controller can create multiple resources.